Willem II’s coronation as German anti-king (Solving the Sword, Part 2)

 Sorry, there are no styles I can find that follow this pattern, and the initial ⟨N⟩ is a different letterform, so why would the inscriber use two different ones?

-In fact, my research for the present section has already proved some of my conclusions incorrect—and I’ll amend them here.
+In fact, my research for this article has already proved some of my earlier conclusions incorrect—and I’ll amend them here.

-Here is an early seal of the count, the image is of a type commonly used among young nobles, presenting him engaged in a hunt with a falcon and a dog, sitting astride a horse.
+Here is an early seal of the count.
+The image is of a type commonly used among young nobles, presenting him sitting astride a horse, hunting with a falcon and a dog.

 It bears the straightforward inscription: